9 Tips To Keep Your Child Safe On Social Media

 Tagging -Facebook & Instagram

 Another feature you want to be careful about is “Tagging.”
 This is when friends ‘tag’ someone they know in an image on their page.
-Seems innocent enough, however, if that friend has 1500 people on their Facebook friends list, this is 1500 people you don’t know who can see the image of your child.
-Facebook does have a feature in which you have to approve tags before they appear on your timeline, which is a feature you should enable.
+Seems innocent enough.
+However, if that friend has 1500 people on their Facebook friends list, this is 1500 people you don’t know who can see the image of your child.
+Facebook does have a feature in which you have to approve tags before they appear on your timeline.
+This is a feature you should enable.

-Many teenagers who use social media think that having a large friends list makes them appear popular, so the more people who add them the better.
-When in reality, your child cannot personally be friends with 1500 or 2000 people, so they accept requests from people unknown to them or you.
+Many teenagers who use social media think having a large friends list makes them appear popular.
+So, the more people who add them the better.
+When in reality, your child cannot personally be friends with 1500 or 2000 people.
+They accept requests from people unknown to them or you.
 A simple rule to apply here is if your child does not personally know them, do not add them.

-If you have Facebook set to allow friend requests from “friends of friends” you can imagine how many people your child can suddenly have on their Facebook page, seeing their every move and every photo.
+If you have Facebook set to allow friend requests from “friends of friends” you can imagine how many people your child can suddenly have on their Facebook page.
+People who can now see their every move and every photo.
 This opens the door to people you just don’t want speaking to your child.
 Would you allow your daughter or son to speak to random adults at all hours of the day or night without your supervision?
 Then why would you allow it online?

 This is a big one.
 Facebook has a feature called “checking in” where you can tag yourself at your favourite location and share it on your page.
 While this is fine if you are out in a public space, many teenagers and indeed adults use this feature to tag themselves at home.
 What this does is pinpoints them on a map and advertises their home address for everyone and anyone to see.
 It is fairly self-explanatory why this is extremely dangerous and something you should educate your child on.

-Similarly, applications such as Snapchat have a location feature, where you can accurately locate the other person ‘snapping’ you through the app.
+Similarly, applications such as Snapchat have a location feature.
+One where you can accurately locate the other person ‘snapping’ you through the app.
 However, the location settings default to ‘Ghosting’ meaning your location is not automatically displayed.
-It is best to check to see if your child has turned this feature on and if so, turn it off and educate them to the dangers of sharing your location online.
+It is best to check to see if your child has turned this feature on.
+If so, turn it off and educate them to the dangers of sharing your location online.

 Lastly, teach your children about stranger danger.
 Tell them that there are people out there who target children and it’s best to not speak to anyone unless you know them.
 While you don’t need to be specific about why predators are targeting children, if they know these people are bad they will be less inclined to want to speak to them.